 Yes, that FATCOLA; and this will explain why you see that name on many softball jerseys.
 The company sponsored softball team Dennis managed and played for that has been known throughout the softball world since 1972.
 His first team was a 16 inch team playing in the old West Coast 16 Inch Softball League comprised of players from other teams already established in that league.
 Most players came from the Tappa Keggas and a few from Dependable Trophy.
 You old-timers will remember the other teams in that Big Ball League being the Gardena Jokers, Salty Dogs, San Pedro Islanders, Long Beach Lamp Lighters, The Rack, Wild Mustangs and the L.A.
 Old Timers.
 FATCOLA went on to regular 12 inch softball in the Insurance leagues then expanded to various city leagues first in Los Angeles then throughout the South Bay, playing in all the softball organizations such as ASA, SCSA, USSSA and leading up to all the Senior Softball Organizations that exist today.

 Dennis’ FATCOLA teams have played in championship tournaments in most states in the country.
 To this day, no matter where Dennis might be, someone will approach him and say “I played against you, do you remember me”?
 Of course in most cases the face is unfamiliar, so many games, so many different ball fields and so many teams through the years, one can’t remember everyone.
 However, there are memories that will last forever and friendships that will never die all thanks to playing softball.
 Since 1972 there have been hundreds of individuals that have played for a FATCOLA softball team.
 For many of us, we thought playing up to 40 years of age was going to be about it, but with the emergence of Senior Softball we now look to our 80’s and hope to still be active and playing.
-Currently, Dennis still manages or plays in the Long Beach, Culver City and of course the Manhattan Beach Senior Softball Association and is the League’s Coordinator and is responsible for it’s daily operation.
+Currently, Dennis still manages or plays in the Long Beach, Culver City and of course the Manhattan Beach Senior Softball Association and is a MBSSA League Director and the day to day Coordinator responsible for it’s daily operation.
 He’s now looking forward to whatever comes next.